WomensLaw serves and supports all survivors, no matter their sex or gender.

 If I think I am a victim of severe human trafficking, how do I contact law enforcement for help?

-To get T visa status, you must be willing to help law enforcement, unless you are under 21 years old or you get a trauma exception.
+To get T visa status, you must be willing to help law enforcement, unless you were under 18 when at least one act of trafficking occurred, or you get a trauma exception.
 Often times you may come into contact with law enforcement while you are still being victimized, in the course of the trafficking.
 For instance:

 You do not have to wait for law enforcement to find you, however.
-If you can safely do so, you may report your situation to law enforcement or find someone in a safer situation to do it for you.
-You can report trafficking to:
+If you can safely do so, you may report your situation to law enforcement by calling:

 Be aware that contacting law enforcement on your own may be risky.
 Some law enforcement agencies may get Immigration and Customs Enforcement (ICE) involved.
 If that happens, you should ask to speak to an ICE Homeland Security Investigator specializing in human trafficking.